MarkusBauer/cert-manager-webhook-domainoffensive/README.md

 - (optional) rename the issuer from `letsencrypt-staging` to `letsencrypt-prod`, including `privateKeySecretRef` and the certificate's `issuerRef`

+### Pitfalls
+- If you have a wildcard CNAME on your domain (e.g., `CNAME *.your-domain.com`), ensure it has a reasonably low TTL (e.g., 15min).
+  Otherwise, the DNS propagation check will hang for a very long time and eventually fail.

 ## Running the test suite

 First, edit [domainoffensive-secret.yml](testdata/domainoffensive-solver/domainoffensive-secret.yml) and insert your token.